 • Price: Pricing strategy, discounts

-• Promotion: Advertising, social media, content marketing, public relations
+• Promotion: Advertising, social media, content marketing and public relations

 • Budget allocation for different marketing activities